 Written by Chris Claremont.
 Art by Frank Miller.

-Based on his popularity, it was inevitable that Wolverine would receive his own comic book series.
-Fans wishes were granted in 1982 when Uncanny X-Men scribe Chris Claremont and Frank Miller (who was red-hot on Daredevil at the time) teamed-up for a four-part miniseries.
+It was inevitable that Wolverine would receive his own comic book series based on his popularity.
+Fans’ wishes were granted in 1982 when Uncanny X-Men scribe Chris Claremont and Frank Miller (red-hot for his work on Daredevil) teamed up for a four-part miniseries.

-The tale operates more like a samurai story, with Claremont juxtaposing Wolverine against Japan’s culture of honour.
-To reach the woman he loves, he’ll need to take on ninjas and organised crime.
+Set in Japan, this tale operates more like a samurai story, with Claremont juxtaposing Wolverine against Japan’s culture of honour.
+He takes on ninjas and organised crime to win the hand of the woman he loves.
 But in doing so, he’ll question if he’s worthy of the woman he is trying to reach.

 Frank Miller elevates the action to the next level with his strong storytelling abilities.
 Miller frames each panel to capture maximum impact while laying out the page so that they flow into each other.
 As a result, the action is exciting, fast-paced, and fierce.

-BONUS PICK: While Wolverine (1982 series) has a conclusion, it does set-up for the next Wolverine-centric story.
+BONUS PICK: While Wolverine (1982 series) has a conclusion, it sets up for the next Wolverine-centric story.
 Check out Uncanny X-Men #172-173 to see where things go next.

 Written by Brian K Vaughan.
 Art by Eduardo Risso and Dean White.

-For the longest time, Wolverine past was a mystery to both the readers and himself.
-With the conclusion of House of M, Wolverine’s clouded past became clear and opened the door for Marvel to tell stories based on his long history.
+For the longest time, Wolverine’s past was a mystery to both the readers and himself.
+With the conclusion of House of M, his clouded past became clear and opened the door for Marvel to tell stories based on his long history.

-Logan is one of the best, exploring love, loss, revenge, and the cruelty of man.
-Told through dual narratives, we see Wolverine return to Japan to settle an old score, while also getting glimpses of his time in Japan during World War II.
+Logan is one of the best stories mining Wolverine’s past, exploring love, loss, revenge, and the cruelty of man.
+Told through dual narratives, we see Wolverine return to Japan to settle an old score while also getting glimpses of his time in World War II.

-Eduardo Risso’s high-contrast style combines with Dean White’s painterly colours to make a visually appealing comic that has a lot of range.
-Together, they can portray a range of emotions and moods that take the comic to the next level.
+Eduardo Risso’s high-contrast style combines with Dean White’s painterly colours to make a visually appealing comic.
+Together, they portray a range of emotions and moods that take the comic to the next level.

 Weapon X